Our Ph.D. Clinical Psychology program is in accordance with the scientist-practitioner model of training

 Excellence in Clinical Training

-In addition to providing high quality clinical training in assessment and intervention in our primary training clinic, our program is also affiliated with two specialty training clinics that provide supplementary experiences: Center for Trauma Recovery and the Children's Advocacy Center.
+In addition to providing high-quality clinical training in assessment and intervention in our primary training clinic, our program is also affiliated with two specialty training clinics that provide supplementary experiences: Center for Trauma Recovery and the Children's Advocacy Center.
 A number of our faculty members are involved in clinical research aimed at the development and evaluation of new interventions.
 Our campus has been ranked one of the top 15 in the nation for its strong relationship with the local community.
-Thus, research and clinical experiences are truly integrated in the best of the Scientist-Practitioner tradition.
+Thus, research and clinical experiences are truly integrated

 The University of Missouri-St. Louis Doctoral Program in Clinical Psychology has been continuously approved by the American Psychological Association since 1977.
 Our program's accreditation was fully renewed in December 2014 for 7 years.